 - Maine’s LGBTQ+ Youth Make Up A Significant Percentage of Students

-LGBTQ+ young people are a growing minority of students in our schools.
+LGBTQ+ young people are a growing population of students in our schools.
 Data reports from the 2019 Maine Integrated Health Youth Surveys (“MIHYS”) show:High school students report that they identify as lesbian, gay, bisexual or unsure at rates from 13.5% in Piscataquis County to 18% or over in Hancock, Oxford and Sagadahoc Counties.
 The proportion of young people identifying as transgender or unsure was at least 2.3% or more in 4 counties (Aroostook, Knox, Washington and York), 3% or more in 11 counties, and 4.5% in Knox county.

 - Maine Schools Ensure Equity for LGBTQ+ Identifying Students